GMC Savana Insurance Rates

 Rates are averaged for all GMC Savana models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The following list is a brief review of the information touched on in the above illustrations.
+The following list is a condensed summary of the data that was presented in the illustrations above.

-- Consumers who require an increased level of liability coverage will pay an extra $510 annually to raise from a low limit to 250/500 limits
+- Insureds who want an increased level of liability coverage will pay an extra $510 each year to raise from a minimum limit to 250/500 limits

 Rate Tables and Charts